<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 2. Langley AFB Trail and Boardwalk

 This trail is located on Langley AFB, where you can stroll the quarter-mile boardwalk that runs over marshy wetlands.
 There’s also a covered viewing pavilion and placards describing local plants and wildlife.
-If you want to make it a longer trek, it’s easy to get to the walking/running path that circles the base.
+For those looking for a longer walk or run, the boardwalk connects easily to the base’s perimeter walking/running path.

 4. Bluebird Gap Farm Trail